All Episodes

 The partiers have just enough time to head up to the liquor store, drive about a mile to the park, consume for 10 minutes, and get back to the plant in time to work the last three hours of their shifts.

-Hey guys, hate to be a buzzkill, but shouldn't you guys be building cars?
+Hey, guys, hate to be a buzzkill, but shouldn't you guys be building cars?

-And you coming out here on your lunch break drinking like this?
+The government spent a lot of money bailing you guys out, and you're coming out here on your lunch break drinking like this?

 Where are you guys going, man?

-You gonna go build some cars now?
+You're going to go build some cars now?

-Have to add a few beers?
+Have to have a few beers?

 Chrysler workers boozing it up and a few doobies on breaks.

-It's just it's sad.
+It's just, it's sad.

-They're guzzling from the bottles out there, and they're just and they're yucking it up, having a great time, and you see them get in the cars to go to work and they're driving Fords.
+They're guzzling from the bottles out there, and they're just, and they're yucking it up, having a great time.

 If you look at it, if you notice that these Chrysler workers are driving Fords out there.

-Now, Obama praised these very workers back in July on the 30th of July in Detroit at the Chrysler Jefferson North Assembly plant.
+Now, Obama praised these very workers back in July, on the 30th of July in Detroit at the Chrysler Jefferson North Assembly Plant.

 He spoke about the economy and the auto industry.